 Our funding streams

-Please follow the links below for more information about the types of grant that are available, application forms, and eligibility criteria.
+Please use the large buttons below for more information about the types of grant that are available, application forms, and eligibility criteria.

 Please complete the application form for the type of grant for which you are applying, and submit it by email, with a signed hard copy by post to the Grants Team (address below).
 With the exception of grants for property projects, which are submitted via the property consent website, all applications must be submitted both as electronic files and paper copies.
 We encourage you to submit an electronic copy first to speed up the assessment process, but in doing this you are asserting that you have a signed paper copy in your possession.